Sublimation printing is the process by which an image is transferred onto a product.

 For successful printing outcomes, a user requires PES materials or materials containing 80 percent polyester.
 Moreover, it’s crucial to pick a light background if your logos, images, and motives turn out well.
 Sublimation prints accommodate a wide array of blanks like key rings, medals or cellphone cases.

 Sublimation printing is also fast and cost-effective.
 In other words, the printing technique allows you to make large quantities of items in a short period.
-You can print small gifts, promotional products, and similar things on demand for a customer or on stock.
+You can print small gifts, custom promotional products, and similar things on demand for a customer or on stock.
 It’s easy to produce high-quality motives when a sublimation printer is available to you.

 Another plus point is the longevity of the designs.
 We mean the designs you create with sublimation printing won’t peel, crack, or fade – even after going through countless washing machine cycles.